Aurora, Colorado

 Sunny Days: 243

-56100 Affordability
+90100 Affordability

-80100 Schools
+79100 Schools

 64100 Diversity

-64100 Safety
+65100 Safety

 The Most Active City In The Country

 If you crave an active outdoor lifestyle then you’re going to LOVE Aurora.
-Frequently ranked among (#1 at times) the most active cities in the country with: 100 parks, 5,000 acres of protected open space, innumerable places to kayak, sail, run, hike and some of the best skiing in the world, less than an hour away.
+Frequently ranked among (#1 at times) the most active cities in the country with 100 parks, 5,000 acres of protected open space, innumerable places to kayak, sail, run, hike, and some of the best skiing in the world, less than an hour away.

-Aurora is historically a predominantly white city with a relatively conservative middle class culture.
+Aurora is historically a predominantly white city with a relatively conservative middle-class culture.
 The recent growth in population, and diversity in that growth in particular, has created tension in the city that comes from traditionalists who decry the changes.
-A growth mentality in Colorado is overwhelming this conservative energy but for newcomers it is helpful to know it still exists.
+A growth mentality in Colorado is overwhelming this conservative energy but for newcomers, it is helpful to know it still exists.

-Lifestyle of Aurora
+Lifestyle

 It should go without saying that people here live for living outdoors – it dominates the lifestyle.
 There is a plan for continued development of “downtown” Aurora but it will be some years before a truly “urban” suburban experience exists.
 In the meantime expect Denver to provide your social and cultural experiences.
-One nice perq, the recent train line that scoots you from Aurora to downtown Denver in less than 20 minutes.
+One nice perq is the recent train line that scoots you from Aurora to downtown Denver in less than 20 minutes.

-Worklife of Aurora
+Worklife

 Aurora has a large military presence that historically dominated the workforce that actually was employed within the city.
 The majority of the population commutes (or did pre-covid) to Denver.
 Traffic is rough although the trainline will help with that if you find yourself along the R Train Line.
 The city has experienced massive growth as Denverites and out-of-towners move to Aurora seeking cheaper housing and more room to grow.